EBF 301

 PrintPrint

 “Non-renewable” energy sources (such as Oil and Petroleum Products, Natural Gas, Natural Gas Liquid, Coal, and Nuclear), as well as “renewable” energy and “alternative fuels” (such as Hydro, Solar, Wind, Geothermal, Biomass, and Biofuels), help to satisfy the nation’s energy needs.
 Fossil fuels and nuclear power are considered non-renewable sources of energy.
 Coal and natural gas play large roles in the generation of electricity as well as in industrial processes such as the manufacturing of steel.
 Hydro, solar, wind, biomass, biofuels, and geothermal are all considered “renewable” forms of energy and comprise varying levels of supply in this country.
-They are classified as renewables since their source is seen as being virtually unlimited.
+They are classified as renewables since their source is considered to be virtually unlimited.
 Of these, solar, wind, biomass, biodiesel, and geothermal are all considered “alternative” energy sources since they are not the “traditional” kind (fossil fuels, nuclear, and hydro).

 The following chart is from EIA reported data and shows major energy sources and percent shares of U.S. electricity generation at utility-scale facilities in 2021.
 Please note that in 2021 natural gas has the largest share (38%) in U.S. electricity generation, coal is in the second place (22%), and nuclear has the third place (19%).
 As shown in Figure 1, renewable energy sources contribute to about 20% of the U.S. electricity production at utility-scale facilities as of 2021, with about 9.2% wind power and 6.3% hydro.
 Please note that 2019 was the first year that wind power surpass the hydro.
 Other renewable sources such as solar, biomass and geothermal have a minor share.